NasrinRipa/nut-recognizer/README.md

 ## Model Deployment

 The trained model was deployed to the HuggingFace Spaces Gradio App.
-You can find the implementation in the `deployment` folder or access it [here](https://huggingface.co/spaces/nasrin2023ripa/nut-recognizer).
+You can access the implementaion [here](https://huggingface.co/spaces/nasrin2023ripa/nut-recognizer).
+I used the nut-recognizer-v11.pkl from the 2 files in the 'models' folder for this implementation.
 Below is a screenshot of the deployed application:

 ![Nut Recognizer App](nut-recognizer-cashews.png)